 Summers come and go and winter comes in replacement.
 For many people, the dry winter air brings about the use of a humidifier.
 Many people suffer from sinus and throat problems.
 Additionally, dry skin, dry nails, and poor hair condition can all be due to dry winter air.

-Humidifier uses is particularly to fight against dryness especially in wintertime.
-Other of humidifier benefit includes the following:
+A humidifier is often used to fight against dryness, especially in wintertime.
+Other humidifier benefits include the following:

-- The use of humidifier helps to alleviate cold, cough, and influenza, sinusitis, and allergy, nose bleeding and even symptoms of hay fever.
+- Can help alleviate symptoms of cold, cough, and influenza, sinusitis, allergy, nose bleeds, and even symptoms of hay fever.

 - It decreases static electricity.

-- It improves the quality of air in the home which is mostly beneficial to asthmatic patients.
+- It improves the quality of air in the home which may be especially beneficial for asthmatic patients.

-- It alleviates and prevents dryness skin, itchy skin and lips.
+- It alleviates and prevents dry skin, itchy skin, and dry lips.

-Although humidifiers are of great benefit in the home but if not properly cleaned and maintained, it might end up posing serious problem to well being and health overall.
-Mold and bacteria can grow the tank system and eventually finds their way into your home air through the dispersed moist air.
-Cleaning and caring for your humidifier system is highly recommended as along you are using one.
+Although humidifiers are of great benefit in the home, they may pose serious problems if not properly cleaned and maintained.
+Mold and bacteria can grow in the tank and eventually find their way into your home air.
+Cleaning and caring for your humidifier system is crucial.

 How to Clean a Humidifier

 Cleaning a humidifier does not require much time, and can be very simple.
 You probably have everything you need, including an empty spray bottle, vinegar, water, cloth, and an old tooth brush or a sponge.

 Put all your tools in one place and prep your humidifier.